 - The NFA, which was passed in 1934 to fight organized crime, requires buyers of silencers, machine guns, and other especially dangerous weapons to pass criminal background checks and comply with other common-sense safety provisions.Like machine gun buyers, silencer buyers must submit fingerprints and a photograph.
 Local police or sheriffs are notified of the sale.
 Federal law enforcement keeps a record of all purchases.
 Any loss or theft must be reported to law enforcement.
 26 U.S.C. § 5812(a); 27 CFR 479.86.
 These provisions apply not only to automatic firearms and silencers, but also to certain short-barreled firearms and other especially dangerous weapons.
 Note that automatic firearms manufactured after May 1986 generally may not be possessed or transferred.

 - H.R.
-367 would strip all of these requirements for silencers.
+367 would strip this requirement for silencers.
 And—for the first time in 80 years—felons, domestic abusers, and the dangerously mentally ill would be able to buy silencers with no background check, simply by finding an unlicensed seller.

 - Removing silencers from the NFA would undermine the law’s success in keeping the public, and law enforcement officers, safe from crime.
 Research shows the use of silenced firearms in crime is rare,Clark, Paul A. “Criminal Use of Firearm Silencers.”
 Western Criminology Review 8, no. 2 (2007): 44–57. http://bit.ly/2kf7emZ. demonstrating the NFA works to keep silencers out of the wrong hands.